 The purpose of this report is to present the revised Internal Audit Terms of Reference and the Code of Ethics following a review, in accordance with CIPFA's and the IIA's UK Public Sector Internal Audit Standards.
-The review of the Terms of Reference provided an opportunity to incorporate the new requirements from the International Standards for the Professional Practice of Internal Auditing (Standards) which came into effect January 2017.
+These were last presented to Audit Committee in June 2017 following a full review which incorporated the new requirements from the International Standards for the Professional Practice of Internal Auditing (Standards) which came into effect January 2017.
+This current review has resulted in minor changes as underlined.